jgege/UNI-CSCU9V5/CSCU9V5.md

   - T now competes for the lock with all threads in the entry set
   - once it owns the lock, the wait() call returns

-- wait() and notify() are synchronisation but even more a communication machanism
+- wait() and notify() are synchronisation but even more a communication mechanism

 - they are independent of the conditions they are used for